-The most difficult and most important task in this context is to develop a credible procedure for ...

-To this end appropriate and regular relations between the existing institutions and the European system of central banks must be established which allow for effective consultation procedures without, however, impinging on the policy responsibilities entrusted to each institution in its own field of economic and monetary management.
-Such consultation procedures could foresee that the President of the Council and the President of the Commission participate in meetings of the ESCB Council, and that the Chairman of the ESCB Council participates in meetings of the Council of Ministers.
-Moreover, the involvement of the European Parliament and national parliaments in the co-ordination process should be strengthened and the European Parliament should be consulted in advance on both the short-and\medium>term stance of economic policy in the Community.
-The consultation process should ...
+20. The new Treaty laying down the programme, procedures and organs of the economic and monetary union will create a situation in which the existing Community institutions (European Council, Council of Ministers, European Parliament, Commission, and Court of Justice) will be supplemented by a new institution of comparable status, the European System of Central Banks.
+Relationships and interactions between these bodies will have to be defined not only in order to construct a consistent institutional framework, but also to ensure an effective procedure of consultation and co-ordination between fiscal and monetary policies.
+To this end appropriate and regular relations between the existing institutions and the European System of Central Banks must be established which provide for consistent consultation procedures without, however, impinging on the policy responsibilities entrusted to each institution in its own field of economic and monetary management.
+Such consultation procedures could include participation by the President of the Council and the President of the Commission in meetings of the ESCB Council, and participation by the Chairman of the ESCB Council in meetings of the Council of Ministers.
+Moreover, the involvement of the European Parliament and national parliaments in the co-ordination process should be strengthened and the European Parliament should be consulted in advance on the stance of economic policy in the Community.
+The consultation process should include a yearly joint assessment of the overall economic and monetary situation and prospects, and the formulation of a general policy guideline for the year to come.
+Moreover, the Council of Ministers and the Commission would submit a report each year to the European Council and the European Parliament on the functioning and the status of the economic and monetary union.